-The Risk Registers identify the Risk Owner for each risk and reinforce the link between risk management and the business planning and execution processes.
-Each Risk Register is reviewed by the SMT on a monthly basis and risks are escalated or de-escalated from the Directorate Registers to the Corporate Register as appropriate.
-Where a risk materialises, it is managed as an issue which is also recorded on the Directorate and or Corporate Register.
+The Risk Registers identify the risk owner for each risk and reinforce the link between risk management and the business planning and execution processes.
+Each Risk Register is reviewed by the Executive Team on a monthly basis.
+Where a risk materialises, it is managed as an issue which is also recorded on the Directorate and or Strategic Risk Register.